-7.4.
-The safety requirements relating to the qualification and training of facility personnel are established in paras 9.8-9.13 and in paras I.15-I.16 of Appendix I of Ref.
+7.3.
+The safety requirements relating to the qualification and training of facility personnel are established in paras 9.8-9.13 and III.18-III.21 of Appendix III of Ref.
 [1].
 Recommendations are provided in paras 4.6-4.25 of Ref.
 [4].
+The training on prevention and mitigation of fires and explosions that could result in a release of radioactive material (para.
+III.20 of Appendix III of Ref.
+[1]) should cover: (1) an $H_2$ explosion in a reduction furnace in a conversion facility; and (2) a lubrication oil fire in a gaseous diffusion enrichment facility.
 In addition, personnel should be provided periodically with basic training in radiation safety.